netdata/netdata/packaging/installer/MANUAL-INSTALLATION.md

-`python-yaml`|used for monitoring **beanstalkd** `python-beanstalkc`|used for monitoring **beanstalkd** `python-dnspython`|used for monitoring DNS query time `python-ipaddress`|used for monitoring **DHCPd**<br/>this package is required only if the system has python v2. python v3 has this functionality embedded
+`python-yaml`|used for monitoring **beanstalkd** `python-beanstalkc`|used for monitoring **beanstalkd** `python-dnspython`|used for monitoring DNS query time `python-ipaddress`|used for monitoring **DHCPd**<br/>Netdata requires this package if the system has python v2. python v3 has this functionality embedded
 `python-mysqldb`<br/>or<br/>`python-pymysql`|used for monitoring **mysql** or **mariadb** databases<br/>`python-mysqldb` is a lot faster and thus preferred
 `python-psycopg2`|used for monitoring **postgresql** databases `python-pymongo`|used for monitoring **mongodb** databases